 - If you have appreciated assets (i.e., stocks and bonds that have gone up in value), this may be a good choice

-- A desire to leave or preserve a legacy to your family - we would not recomment this type of planning for people without children, for instance
+- A desire to leave or preserve a legacy to your family - we would not recomment this type of planning for people who are not trying to protect assets for future generations, for instance

 What about Protecting Your Homestead Property?

-An asset protection trust may hold your Florida homestead property and protect it in the event you need to go onto Medicaid.
-Even if you do not have a great deal of assets other than your home, then it may be helpful to place your homestead property into an irrevocable trust.
+An irrevocable asset protection trust may hold your Florida homestead property and protect it in the event you need to go onto Medicaid.
+Even if you do not have a great deal of assets other than your home (such as in the example above), then it may be helpful to place your homestead property into an irrevocable trust.
 I have written a guide to Protecting Your Florida Homestead Property if you want to learn more.

 Why not just give assets outright to the children?